 A.9.7.4.
-Driver model
+Driver models

-The driver model shall actuate accelerator and brake pedal signals to realize the desired vehicle speed cycle and apply the shift control for manual transmissions through clutch and gear control.
+The driver model shall actuate the accelerator and brake pedal to realize the desired vehicle speed cycle and apply the shift control for manual transmissions through clutch and gear control.
+Three different models are available in the standardized HILS library.